-The framework proposed has been tested through a range of academic publications.
 The levels of automation, reparation, and accountability were tested via a survey and five papers were produced.
 The foundational paper of levels of automation will be presented and published in the proceedings of INAIT'19 at the University of Cambridge (Galdon, 2019a).
 The levels of reparation and accountability will be presented and published in the proceedings of IHIET'19 at University of Côte d'Azhur (Galdon, 2019b), (Galdon, 2019c).
 The calculator has been presented and published in the proceedings of MIT A+B Applied Engineering conference at the Massachusetts Institute of Technology in May 2019 via an applied case on user engagement optimisation to enhance energy consumption and management (Galdon, 2019d).
 In this conference, the author was also invited to present an additional poster illustrating the research through design process (Galdon, 2019e).
 Finally, a collaborative project is being discussed to develop a proof-of-concept for the self-calibrating algorithm.